Overview

 FAQ

-What are the three main steps in the RLHF pipeline?1) Train a language model to follow instructions (instruction/supervised finetuning).
-2) Collect human preference data and train a reward model that scores responses.
-3) Optimize the language model using an RL method by sampling responses and rating them with the reward model.
+What are the three main steps in the classic RLHF pipeline?1) Train a base instruction-following model via supervised fine-tuning (SFT/IFT).
+2) Collect human preference data and train a reward model (RM).
+3) Optimize the policy with an RL algorithm by sampling responses and scoring them with the reward model (e.g., policy gradients).

-What are the main challenges and risks of RLHF?Key challenges include training a good reward model (practices vary by domain), avoiding over-optimization to a proxy reward (requiring regularization), and managing biases such as length bias.
-RLHF is also more expensive than simple instruction finetuning in compute, data, and time, and it needs a strong starting model.
+What are the main challenges and costs of RLHF?Key challenges include training reliable reward models, avoiding over-optimization to proxy rewards, and handling biases (e.g., length bias).
+RLHF is more expensive than SFT in data, compute, and engineering time, and it works best when starting from a strong base model.

 pro $24.99 per month